jaronowitz/frankenfit/docs/transforms_and_pipelines.md

 fit_regression
 ```

-This is useful, for example, if we want to inspect the fit betas of the regression:
+This is useful, for example, if we want to inspect the estimated betas of the regression:

 ```{code-cell} ipython3
 fit_regression.state().coef_  # coef_ attribute of sklearn.linear_model.LinearRegression
 ```

-## Draft notes

-XXX: another file? reading data (working with data frames?). behavior of pipelines on empty data, and of empty pipelines.

-XXX: Mention then() as a method on all Transforms()?

-XXX: What about FitTransforms in Pipelines?
-Motivating: feed new data reader to an
-already-fit model.

-+++

-Glossary:

-* fitting data, training data
-* fit-time
-* apply data
-* apply-time
-* data in, data result
-* state